 1. Resource Nodes cannot be retired until all outstanding CRRs on that Resource Node have been settled.
 Transmission Service Providers (TSPs) cannot submit Network Operations Model Change Requests (NOMCRs) to delete a Resource Node.

-2. ERCOT’s CRR team will identify a nearby energized bus to move the location of the retiring Resource Node until such time as all the outstanding CRRs are settled once it has been notified that equipment tied to a Resource Node is requested to be removed from the Network Operations Model.
-In this specific case, the Resource Node location will not follow the rules in this document and it may not be located near a Generation Resource.
+2. ERCOT’s Forward Markets team will identify a nearby energized bus to move the location of the retiring Resource Node to until such time as all the outstanding CRRs are settled once it has been notified that equipment tied to a Resource Node is requested to be removed from the Network Operations Model.
+In this specific case, the Resource Node location will not follow the rules in this document, and it may not be located near a Generation Resource or CLR.

 3. ERCOT’s CRR team will submit a NOMCR with the appropriate effective date to remove the retiring Resource Node in the future.
 The effective date is determined based on the last active CRR date.